MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

     :::image type="content" source="media/dd55405106da0dfc2f50f8d4525b01c8.png" alt-text="The page on which you complete the Configuration settings." lightbox="media/dd55405106da0dfc2f50f8d4525b01c8.png":::

 Microsoft Defender for Endpoint adds new settings over time.
-These new settings will be added to the schema, and a new version will be published to GitHub.
-All you need to do to have updates is to download an updated schema, edit existing configuration profile, and **Edit schema** at the **Application & Custom Settings** tab.
+These new settings are added to the schema, and a new version is published to GitHub.
+To get updates, download an updated schema and edit your existing configuration profile.
+On the **Application & Custom Settings** tab, select **Edit schema**.

 ### Legacy method

 1. Use the following Microsoft Defender for Endpoint configuration settings:

-    - enableRealTimeProtection
+    - `enableRealTimeProtection`
-    - passiveMode
+    - `passiveMode`

     > [!NOTE]
-    > Not turned on by default, if you are planning to run a third-party AV for macOS, set it to `true`.
+    > Not turned on by default, if you are planning to run a third-party antivirus for macOS, set it to `true`.

-    - exclusions
+    - `exclusions`
-    - excludedPath
+    - `excludedPath`
-    - excludedFileExtension
+    - `excludedFileExtension`
-    - excludedFileName
+    - `excludedFileName`
-    - exclusionsMergePolicy
+    - `exclusionsMergePolicy`
-    - allowedThreats
+    - `allowedThreats`

     > [!NOTE]
     > EICAR is on the sample, if you are going through a proof-of-concept, remove it especially if you are testing EICAR.

-    - disallowedThreatActions
+    - `disallowedThreatActions`
-    - potentially_unwanted_application
+    - `potentially_unwanted_application`
-    - archive_bomb
+    - `archive_bomb`
-    - cloudService
+    - `cloudService`
-    - automaticSampleSubmission
+    - `automaticSampleSubmission`
-    - tags
+    - `tags`
-    - hideStatusMenuIcon
+    - `hideStatusMenuIcon`

      For information, see [Property list for JAMF full configuration profile](mac-preferences.md#property-list-for-jamf-full-configuration-profile).